 A standard central air conditioning system features an exterior condenser unit.
 The condenser is usually installed on the side of a house or in a backyard.
 The exterior of a condenser is equipped with coils and metal fins.
 The condenser coils play a critical role in the heat removal process in your home.
 If your air conditioner is operating, but not cooling the interior air of your house, we recommend calling a licensed technician to perform an air conditioner tune-up on your contaminated condenser fins.

-Central air conditioning systems include a condenser fan that is designed to extract heat and humidity from your house into condenser coils As you use your central air conditioner during the summer season, dirt, pollen, grass, insects, and sticks may block the flow of air between the metal fins of the condenser coils.
+Central air conditioning systems include a condenser fan that is designed to extract heat and humidity from your house into condenser coils.
+If you choose not to perform a seasonal air conditioning (AC) tune-up prior to the summer, dirt, pollen, grass, insects, and sticks may block the flow of air between the metal fins of the condenser coils.

 To restore the flow of cold air in your home, you will be required to clean the condenser coils in the outdoor condenser unit.
 If this issue is not fixed quickly, the compressor in your central air conditioner will become permanently damaged.
 If your air conditioner is not removing heat energy or humidity after it’s clean, give our team a call by phone at (732) 201-3305.
 Our team of emergency HVAC technicians provides trustworthy and safe air conditioning tune-up services to homes in areas of New Jersey such as Trenton, Brick, Princeton, and Freehold, New Jersey.